mlforcada/Appraise/readme_gisting.md

 modes are called L1-L2.mode, where L1 and L2 are abbreviations for languages of the language pair.
 These are the modes that should be used to generate machine translation.
 For example, if you translate a text from Esperanto into English, you would specify “/foo/apertium-eo-en/modes/eo-en.mode” for the “--machine" option.
-To generate tagged text, specify path to Apertium tagger mode for your language pair, e.g. /foo/apertium-eo-en/modes/eo-en-tagger.mode.
+To generate tagged text, specify path to Apertium morphological analyzer mode for your language pair, e.g. /foo/apertium-eo-en/modes/eo-en-morph.mode.
 See your Apertium folder for mode names.

+See the readme in /eval folder for details on other scripts for task generation and checking.

 [1]:https://github.com/cfedermann/Appraise/